 At Federico Beauty Institute, we place a high value on the integrity and good judgment of every individual associated with the school.
 Any deviation from high ethical standards can bring discredit not only to the school but to the industry as a whole.
 We expect every student to exercise discretion and professionalism at all times.
 Clients, staff members and fellow students must be treated with respect and courtesy.
-Please keep the school's best interest in mind at all times.
 Conversation topics should be limited to Professional subjects and not include: Religion, Politics, Sex and Personal problems.